International Commercial Debt Collection: The Network Advantage

 The Network Model

-The most effective approach to international commercial debt collection uses a hub-and-spoke model: a central coordination point connected to local agents in each jurisdiction.
+The most effective approach uses a hub-and-spoke model: a central coordination point connected to local agents in each jurisdiction.
+Single point of contact for the creditor.
+Native-speaking collector in the debtor's country handles the amicable phase.
+Coordinated escalation across jurisdictions where the debtor has assets.

-The EU Advantage
+The EU Enforcement Toolkit

 For non-EU international commercial debts, ICC or LCIA arbitration produces awards enforceable in 172 countries under the New York Convention.
 An arbitration clause in your contract is the single most powerful collection protection for international transactions.